-No visit to London would be complete without soaking up the unique atmosphere in the West End.
-It is one of London's most vibrant areas for shopping, shows, culture and history as well as food and drink, this lively central London area also houses many historic and hip hotels for a memorable stay in London.
+No visit to London would be complete without taking in the buzzing atmosphere of the West End.
+One of London's most vibrant areas for shopping, shows, culture and food and drink, this lively central London area also houses many historic and hip hotels for a memorable stay in London.

 When people refer to London's West End, they are talking about:

 - London's entertainment district around Leicester Square and Covent Garden, including “Theatreland” – home to many of London’s top theatres.

 - Shopping along Oxford Street, Regent Street, and Bond Street